Star123451/star123451.github.io/README.md

 Hosting peg86 on your local network or server is as easy and running one command!
 The total insallation size is **~`2.79GB`** including all available versions of Peggle.

 >[!NOTE]
->`npm` is required to host a peg86 instance because it needs to be ran with `npx serve`!
+>[Node.js](https://nodejs.org/en/download) is required to host a peg86 instance because it needs to be ran with `npx serve`!
->`python -m http.server 8000` won't serve the files properly and is not compatible!
+>`python -m http.server` won't serve the files properly and is not compatible.

 **macOS**:
 ```